Bobby-Zhu/DSC180A-Methodology-5/index.md

-Name: Bobby Zhu
+# Name: Bobby Zhu
-Email: b2zhu@ucsd.edu
+**Email**: b2zhu@ucsd.edu
-Section: A02
+**Section**: A02
-Mentor: Kyle Shannon
+**Mentor**: Kyle Shannon

+---

-What is the most interesting topic covered in your domain this quarter?
+### **What is the most interesting topic covered in your domain this quarter?**

-The most interesting part is talking with a senior nurse (domain expert) who discuss a lot of details of UCSD hosptial proctoal on treating a sepsis patients, and we brainstorm together to figure out if there is any point in this process can be optimzed.
-In other word, knowing the real world healthcare scenario is the most interesting part.
+The most interesting part is talking with a senior nurse (domain expert) who discussed a lot of details of UCSD hospital protocol on treating sepsis patients.
+We brainstormed together to figure out if there is any point in this process that can be optimized.
+In other words, knowing the real-world healthcare scenario is the most interesting part.

+---

-Describe a potential investigation you would like to pursue for your Quarter 2 Project.
+### **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**

-I want to investigate more if we can come up with a sepsis index for patients which can remind healthcare workers which patients would need more attention, since early detection is the key in the treatement of Sepsis
+I want to investigate more if we can come up with a sepsis index for patients, which can remind healthcare workers which patients would need more attention, since early detection is the key in the treatment of sepsis.

+---

-What is a potential change you’d make to the approach taken in your current Quarter 1 Project?
+### **What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**

-I don't have much change to make for current project, since we are replicating a paper on sepsis.
+I don't have much change to make for the current project since we are replicating a paper on sepsis.
+If there is anything I want to change, I would try different library of latent class classification, since the performance of poLCA model is pretty low.

+---

-What other techniques would you be interested in using in your project?
+### **What other techniques would you be interested in using in your project?**

-I am interseting building both frontend and backend using code to display our product.
+I am interested in building both the frontend and backend using code to display our product.
+For example, susing React Native and PHP.